Lent for Kids

 • Have family members ask each other what they did at the end of the day.

-• Note that there are 4 Ember Day sets throughout the year where we do this part, not just for Lent.
-See Wikipedia for more info if you are curious.
+• (Note that there are 4 sets of Ember Days throughout the year where we do this part, not just for Lent.
+See Wikipedia for more info if you are curious.)

-• 2nd S. in Lent: Add Sinful Flesh piñata above fireplace (see below for details on piñata making).
+• 2nd S. in Lent: Add the Sinful Flesh piñata above the fireplace (see below for details on piñata making).

-• 3rd S. in Lent: Add Sinful World piñata above fireplace.
+• 3rd S. in Lent: Add the Sinful World piñata above the fireplace.

-• 4th S. in Lent: Add Devil piñata above fireplace.
+• 4th S. in Lent: Add the Devil piñata above the fireplace.

-• 5th S. in Lent: Add Death piñata above fireplace.
+• 5th S. in Lent: Add the Death piñata above the fireplace.

 • “The last enemy to be destroyed is death.”